-- All materials placed on course reserves are to be used solely for noncommercial educational purposes in connection with designated courses. - Copyrighted materials made available through course reserves are to be used for teaching, scholarly, or research purposes, and should not be reproduced for further distribution.
+- All materials placed on course reserves, whether in print or electronic, are to be used solely for non-commercial educational purposes in connection with designated courses. - Copyrighted materials made available through course reserves are to be used for teaching, scholarly, or research purposes, and should not be reproduced for further distribution.